 It was also getting closer to the end of the three months she’d prepaid her rent.
 Darlene knew that if she didn’t find a full-time job soon, she and her boys would be in trouble.
 This was something she kept to herself.

 “I remember driving home one day, feeling the weight of the world on my shoulders.
 I knew I needed a full-time job.
 Money was running out and I wasn’t sure how I was going to pay the next month’s rent.
 I remember saying, God.
 You brought me out here.
 If this is what you wanted me to do, then you’re going to have to do something, now.”

 When she got home, she had a voicemail message from Human Resources at JP Morgan Chase.
-Darlene worked for JPMorgan Chase for 11 years before the Salt Lake offices were shut down.
-There were options to move to either Delaware or Chicago, but she just couldn’t envision leaving Utah, which she now considers home.
+Darlene ended up accepting a job with them and working there for 11 years before the Salt Lake offices were shut down.
+There were options at that point to move to either Delaware or Chicago, but she just couldn’t envision leaving Utah, which she now considered home.

-After taking a little time off, Darlene enrolled in Western Governor’s University and graduates with a Bachelor of Science degree in Information Technology – Management.
+After taking a little time off, Darlene enrolled in Western Governor’s University and graduated with a Bachelor of Science degree in Information Technology – Management.